Skip to Content

 Cons

 On the other hand, sleeping with your cat could be the reason you’re not getting enough sleep.
 Light sleepers and people who suffer from insomnia are more likely to be disturbed by their cat’s presence and night activity.
-So if your partner is one of them, perhaps not sleeping with your cat is a better choice after all.
+So if your partner is one of them, perhaps not sleeping with your cat is a better choice.

-Cats are great at getting away from danger, but the anxiety of possibly rolling over and forgetting they’re there can be anxiety-inducing.
+Cats are great at escaping danger, but the anxiety of possibly rolling over and forgetting they’re there can be anxiety-inducing.
 As it turns out, this kind of stress is quite common.
-A 2014 Australian study, showed that it took longer for pet owners to fall asleep, and they woke up more tired because of it.
+A 2014 Australian study found that it took longer for pet owners to fall asleep, and they woke up more tired because of it.

 white cat asleep in human bed with coffee

-The best way to change your kitty’s behavior is to encourage your husband to take more of an active interest in the cats’ life.
-Your partner should seek to feed the cat more frequently and spend time every day grooming your cat too.
+The best way to change your kitty’s behavior is to encourage your husband to take a more active interest in the cat’s life.
+Your partner should look to feed the cat more frequently and spend time every day grooming your cat, too.

-This method should help your cat build more positive associations with the less favored partner.
-And over time may lead to your cat happily sleeping with them.
+This method should help your cat build positive associations with the less favored partner.
+And over time, it may lead to your cat happily sleeping with them.

 tabby cat asleep with paws outstretched